brucenelson6655/serverless-pl-tool/README.md

             the NCC id if its attached
-        delete_ncc :  deletes a NCC (network config) object (Note: may not be able to delete NCCs with active private endpoints) create_serverless_pe :  Main command to use.
+        delete_ncc :  deletes a NCC (network config) object (Note: may not be able to delete NCCs with active private endpoints) create_serverless_private_link :  Main command to use.
 Creates a private endpoint for a storage or SQL and ataches to, or updates a workspace.
 If you include an existing NCC id it will update that NCC and add it to the workspace or replace an existing NCC.